-The type of traffic generated by Google ads versus Facebook advertisements differs significantly.
-People who tap on Google advertisements are actively searching to buy, but those who click on Facebook advertising are browsing and may take longer to make a purchase decision.
+The type of traffic generated by Google and Facebook ads differs significantly.
+People who click on Google ads are actively wanting to buy, but those who click on Facebook ads may simply be browsing, and may take longer to make a purchase decision.

-That could be a problem if the budget of your Facebook ad is limited, and you’re searching for conversions.
-Instead of running a Facebook campaign solely focused on sales, it is preferable to provide additional experiences to your site visitors.
+That could be a problem if the budget of your Facebook ad is limited, and you’re looking for conversions.
+Instead of running a Facebook ad campaign solely focused on sales, it is preferable to offer additional experiences to your site visitors.

 Build an engagement funnel

 For the engagement funnel to work well, you need to create engaging content.
 Videos are extremely useful in this situation.
 Did you know that according to Facebook video ad stats, this platform has the best engagement-CPC ratio among all social media ad options?

 Design a post-engagement marketing campaign for your ideal consumers.
 The objective is to make a terrific first impression on your customers.
 Keep an eye on the campaign and tweak it till it delivers according to your expectations.